-Article 41 (1) Before filing a lawsuit regarding demand for injunction, a qualified consumer organization first makes a written demand for injunction detailing the substance of the demand, the points of the dispute, and any other matters specified by Cabinet Office Order to the person that would become the

-- defendant of the lawsuit, and may not institute a lawsuit until after one week has passed from the time that the written demand has been received; provided, however, that this does not apply if the would-be defendant refuses to accept the demand for injunction. - (2) The demand as referred to in the preceding paragraph is deemed to have arrived at the time that it ordinarily would arrive. - (3) The provisions of the preceding two paragraphs apply mutatis mutandis to a petition for a provisional disposition order related to a demand for injunction.
+- Article 41 (1) Before filing an action for injunctive relief, a qualified consumer organization first makes a cease and desist demand in writing setting forth the points of the dispute and demand, and any other matters specified by Cabinet Office Order to the intended defendant in the action and may not file the action until after one week has passed since the arrival of the demand letter; provided, however, that this does not apply if the intended defendant rejects the cease and desist demand. - (2) The demand as referenced in the preceding paragraph is deemed to have arrived at the time that it would ordinarily arrive. - (3) The provisions of the preceding two paragraphs apply mutatis mutandis to a petition for a provisional disposition order related to an action seeking injunctive relief.